CalHenry/job-scraper-llm-comparison/README.md

 - when the output is structured
 - when the extracted content needs simple processing (summarization, translation, re-organization)
 - when a complex task can be decomposed into smaller, simpler ones for multiple LLMs to work together
-- when the hardware allows for bigger models
+- when the hardware allows for larger models

 Use traditional techniques:
 - when the content to process is huge.
 Either big files, or big groups of small files